This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 NotificationChannelGroup

-An object represents a notification channel group.
+An object which represents a notification channel group.

 NotificationChannelGroup Properties